cstohlmann/oea-canvas-module/test_data/readme.md

 # Test data

-This module includes artificially generated data which matches the format of [Canvas API Resources](https://canvas.instructure.com/doc/api/all_resources.html).
+This module includes artificially generated data which matches the format of [Canvas API Operations](https://data-access-platform-api.s3.amazonaws.com/index.html#tag/API).
-- x tables formatted in JSONs, as described in the Canvas data dictionary.
+- 6 tables formatted in JSONs, as described in the Canvas data dictionary.
 Assets can be adapted to integrate ingestion/refinement functionality for more, different or less tables.

 <strong>Note:</strong> This module contains one set of test data - for mock higher education data.
 This module does not currently contain test data formatted as a K-12 institution.